"Of the Father's love begotten ere the world's began to be,

 "You make know to me the path of life; in your presence there is fullness of joy; at your right hand are pleasures forevermore." ~ Psalm 16:11

 I am struck, once again, with the overwhelmingly love of the Father that He would look down on this humanity and choose to love.
 There is nothing worthy of His love and yet He does it.
 Of anything on this earth I cannot get beyond this fact: The Father, God, has chosen to place His love on the beloveds of this earth.
 This means that all my longings, loves and hopes are found in Him.
 At the end of the age, when my life is spent, there He will be with arms open wide to receive even me.
-I have a hard time comprehending it and yet, this is want my heart longs for.
+I have a hard time comprehending it and yet, this is what my heart longs for.